message/iata/SA.md

 - nationals of Saudi Arabia;
 - passengers younger than 8 years.
 3. Passengers could be subject to quarantine.
+- effective 20 May 2021, this does not apply to passengers with a COVID-19 vaccination certificate stating that they received the vaccine at least 14 days before arrival.
 4. Airline crew are subject to quarantine until their next flight.
 5. A completed health disclaimer form must be presented upon arrival.
 6. Suspension of visa on arrival facilities.